-It happens to a lot of couples – somewhere in the midst of wedding planning you wonder if maybe it would be better if you just elope.
+It happens to a lot of couples - somewhere in the midst of wedding planning you wonder if maybe it would be better if you just elope, and weighing the pros and cons of eloping can be challenging.

-Sometimes it’s a temporary moment of frustration, and other times it’s a sign that you really should elope instead!
-And if you’re here, you’re probably a little on the fence – wondering if maybe the big wedding isn’t for you, wondering if maybe you don’t want the stress, wondering if a small ceremony is more your style.
+Sometimes planning can bring a temporary moment of frustration, and other times it’s a sign that you really should elope instead!
+And if you’re here, you’re probably a little on the fence - wondering if maybe the big wedding isn’t for you, wondering if maybe you don’t want the stress, wondering if a small ceremony is more your style.

 The Pros of Eloping